 - People with chlamydia, HPV (human papilloma virus), genital herpes, or oral herpes can donate blood if they are otherwise feeling well.

 - People with syphilis or gonorrhea must wait for 12 months after treatment before they can donate blood.

 Can Diabetics Donate Blood?

 Yes – so long as your blood sugar is within the target range, and your A1C is less than 7%.
 If you have low blood sugar or your A1C is too high, then donating blood can be dangerous for diabetics, according to the American Diabetes Association (ADA).

 Note that other complications and side effects of diabetes can cause you to be considered ineligible for blood donation.
 This includes heart disease, chest pain, shortness of breath, and other cardiovascular symptoms related to diabetes.

-Taking insulin or oral drugs (such as Invokana) to treat diabetes will not generally prevent you from donating blood.
+Taking insulin or oral drugs (such as Invokana or other SGLT2 inhibitors) to treat diabetes will not generally prevent you from donating blood.
 However, if your insulin is made from bovine insulin that originated in the United Kingdom, then you are not eligible to donate blood, due to concerns related to mad cow disease.

 Donate If You Can, When You Can

 The good news is that before donating blood, volunteers or staff at the blood bank will go over your medical history and ask you many different questions to ensure that you can safely donate.
 In addition to the above, they may ask about whether you have a history of or been exposed to: